 We also plan to pursue marketing approval for AMITIZA for additional constipation-related gastrointestinal indications with large, underserved markets.
 We recently completed two pivotal Phase III clinical trials and a long-term safety trial of AMITIZA for the treatment of irritable bowel syndrome with constipation.
-Based on the results of these trials, we submitted a supplement to our existing new drug application, or NDA, for AMITIZA to the FDA in June 2007 seeking marketing approval for AMITIZA for the treatment of this indication.
-In addition, we plan to commence Phase III pivotal clinical trials of AMITIZA for the treatment of opioid-induced bowel dysfunction in the third quarter of 2007.
+Based on the results of these trials, we expect to seek marketing approval for AMITIZA for the treatment of this indication by submitting a supplement to our existing new drug application, or NDA, for AMITIZA by July 2007.
+In addition, we plan to commence Phase III pivotal clinical trials of AMITIZA for the treatment of opioid-induced bowel dysfunction by the third quarter of 2007.

 We are party to a collaboration and license agreement with Takeda Pharmaceutical Company Limited, or Takeda, to jointly develop and commercialize AMITIZA for chronic idiopathic constipation, irritable bowel syndrome with constipation, opioid-induced bowel dysfunction and other gastrointestinal indications in the United States and Canada.
 We have the right to co-promote AMITIZA along with Takeda in these markets.
 We and Takeda initiated commercial sales of AMITIZA in the United States for the treatment of chronic idiopathic constipation in April 2006.
 Takeda is marketing AMITIZA broadly to office-based specialty physicians and primary care physicians.
 We are complementing Takeda's marketing efforts by promoting AMITIZA through a specialty sales force in the institutional marketplace, including specialist physicians based in academic medical centers and long-term care facilities.
-We have performed all of the development activities with respect to AMITIZA and Takeda has funded a portion of the cost for these activities.
-We have retained the rights to develop and commercialize AMITIZA outside the United States and Canada and to develop and commercialize it in the United States and Canada for indications other than gastrointestinal indications.
+We have performed all of the development activities with respect to AMITIZA outside the United States and Canada and to develop and commercialize it in the United States and Canada for indications other than gastrointestinal indications.